secusavvy/MacSwitch/README.md

 # MacSwitch

-**MacSwitch** is a Python script that allows you to easily change the MAC address of a network interface on Linux systems.
+**MacSwitch** script that allows you to easily change the MAC address of a network interface on Linux systems.
 This tool can be useful for privacy enhancement, network management, or testing purposes.

 ### Features
 - Change the MAC address of a specified network interface.